 (6) [Effects of Replacement on the National or Regional Registration] A national or regional registration or registrations shall not be cancelled or otherwise affected by the fact that they are deemed to be replaced by an international registration or that the Office has taken note in its Register of the latter.

-[(7) [Fees] Where a Contracting Party requires a fee for the presentation of a request under paragraph (1), the request is presented through the International Bureau, and the Contracting Party wishes the International Bureau to collect that fee, it shall so notify the International Bureau, indicating the amount of the fee in Swiss currency or in the currency used by the Office.
-Rule 35(2)(b) shall apply mutatis mutandis. ]
+[(7) [Fees] (a) Where a Contracting Party requires a fee for the presentation of a request under paragraph (1), the request is presented through the International Bureau, and the Contracting Party wishes the International Bureau to collect that fee, it shall so notify the Director General, indicating the amount of the fee in Swiss currency.
+A Contracting Party can notify changes in the required fee twice in a given year.

+(b) Fees or changes thereto will be applicable three months from the date of receipt by the International Bureau of any notification under subparagraph (a).

+(c) Fees collected by the International Bureau on behalf of a Contracting Party under subparagraph (a) shall be credited to the account of that Contracting Party according to the procedure applicable to the fee payable for the designation of such Contracting Party.

+(d) Services rendered by the International Bureau in relation to replacement shall be subject to the payment of the fee specified in item 7.8 of the Schedule of Fees.]

 proposed amendments to the Schedule of fees